 - 1. Acting on behalf of the Investors in relation to the Manager and any contravention of the Manager's issuer obligations; and - 2.
 Supervising the performance by the Manager of its functions and the financial position of the Scheme; and - 3.
-Holding the Scheme's assets, or ensuring the Scheme's assets are held by the Custodian.
+Holding the Scheme's assets.